-Graduating seniors and other Upper School students received a host of annual awards at Commencement and our Awards Night celebration on June 7-8, 2019.
+Morgan Park Academy seniors and other Upper School students received a host of annual awards at Awards Night, Senior Breakfast, and our 148th Commencement.

 Presented to the class valedictorian, based on cumulative high school grade-point average.
 Named for Lt.
 Col. Haydn E. Jones, who helped lead the Academy’s reorganization as a military school a century ago after separation from the University of Chicago.
 The campus quad is named in his honor.
 To be eligible, a student must have attended the Academy for at least three years, including 11th and 12th grades.
 The winner receives a gold plaque and has his or her name inscribed on the cup.

 Presented to the class salutatorian, based on cumulative high school grade-point average.
 Named for Col. Harry D. Abells, superintendent from 1917-1945.
-The winner receives a United States flag and a silver plaque.
+The winner receives a silver plaque.

 Presented to a graduating senior in recognition of scholastic excellence, citizenship, and participation in school activities.